Yorkshire Supervisors' Forum

 · How do we best promote the well-being of our supervisees?

-Our October event was titled "Reflections on Supervision"
+Our October event in York was titled "Reflections on Supervision"

 This workshop gave us space to share our experiences, insights and thoughts on this unique relationship.

 Supervision of supervision – when is enough enough?